Ishaandeep/Shortest-Path-Finder/README.md

 1. Add wall between the starting node and the destination node
 2. This project will find the shorted path between both
-3. This project Dijkstra's Algorithm
+3. This project uses Dijkstra's Algorithm

 [Webpage link](http://Ishaandeep.github.io/shortest-path-finder)